Earn a Certificate of Achievement

 In this one-day workshop, participants will be able to explain the importance of entrepreneurship in career/life transitions; identify characteristics of successful entrepreneurs; understand why some entrepreneurs fail; describe the advantages and disadvantages to owning a business; identify skills and support systems necessary for a successful business; and participant in a “Question and Answer” session with a person who started a successful business.
 Prerequisites: Individuals referred by the CBVH will have preference; if not sponsored, interest in starting a small business.

-The implementation of Electronic Health Records (EHR) in a wide variety of organizations represents one of the fastest growing areas of the economy.
-This field is rapidly evolving as hospitals, healthcare providers, insurance companies, social service agencies, private practices, and other healthcare organizations integrate database technology into their administrative operatons.
-This course will expose the participant to this exciting field and will provide a pathway to learn how to use EHR that are accessible to individuals with vision loss.
+Electronic Health Records Management is one of the fastest growing areas of the economy.
+This field is rapidly evolving as hospitals, healthcare providers, insurance companies, social service agencies, private practices, and other healthcare organizations integrate database technology into their administrative operations.
+This course will expose the participant to this exciting field and will provide a pathway to learn how to use Electronic Health Records that are accessible to individuals with vision loss.
+The EHR course is a privately funded offering, so is free to qualified students.
+However, additional associated expenses may be required, including payment for certification related materials and exam, and payment for ancillary courses.
+Therefore, sponsorship by the New York State Commission for the Blind or Access-VR is encouraged.